cultivate-hfc/gfc-api-docs/source/includes/_memberships.md

 user.username | string | The username of the user
-user.first_name | string | The first name of the user user.last_name | string | The last name of the user user.facebook_url | string | The url of the facebook profile of the user user.twitter_url | string | The url of the twitter profile of the user user.linkedin_url | string | The url of the linkedin profile of the user user.blog_url | string | The url of the blog of the user user.last_pageview_at | date | The timestamp of the user's last pageview user.last_prediction_at | date | The timestamp of the user's last forecast user.description | string | The user's self-inputted description
+user.first_name | string | The first name of the user user.last_name | string | The last name of the user user.last_pageview_at | date | The timestamp of the user's last pageview user.last_prediction_at | date | The timestamp of the user's last forecast user.description | string | The user's self-inputted description